-In order to store the system's production that would have been exported to the grid for the purposes of later using it for (1) back-up power that would benefit the household, and/or (2) reducing demand, specifically peak demand, that would benefit all ratepayers, the Green Bank submitted an application into the Electric Efficiency Partners Program (EEPP) demonstrating the "cost effectiveness" of residential solar PV in combination with battery storage.27 In collaboration with DEEP and the EDCs through the Joint Committee,28 efforts are being made to enable residential solar PV in combination with battery storage to deliver greater benefits to participating households as well as all ratepayers on the electric grid.
+In order to store the system's production that would have been exported to the grid for the purposes of later using it for (1) back-up power that would benefit the household, and/or (2) reducing demand, specifically peak demand, that would benefit all ratepayers, in FY 2019, the Green Bank submitted an application into the Electric Efficiency Partners Program (EEPP) (i.e., Docket No. 18-12-35) demonstrating the "cost effectiveness" of residential solar PV in combination with battery storage.
+28 In FY 2021, the Green Bank will also be submitting into the Public Utility Regulatory Authority's ("PURA") Equitable Modern Grid process (i.e., Docket No. 17-12-03(RE03), an incentive program with a focus on combined residential solar PV and battery storage.
+In collaboration with DEEP and the EDCs through the Joint Committee, 29 efforts are being made to enable residential solar PV in combination with battery storage to deliver greater benefits to participating households as well as all ratepayers on the electric grid - through a combination upfront incentive in support of passive demand response in conjunction with a performance-based incentive in support of active demand response.